openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

      should be compatible in theory, but in practice, GRUB can fail with an “invalid dnode type” error.
 This feature does not matter for ``/boot`` anyway.
-   - The ``zpool_checkpoint`` feature has been tested and is safe to use.
-The Ubuntu installer does not use it.
-This HOWTO does, as the feature may be desirable for the boot pool.

 #.
 Create the root pool: